Fermented Hot Pepper Sauce

 This is a simple and flexible fermented hot sauce you can make using hot peppers, bell peppers, carrots, onions, tomatillos, or whatever else you have on hand.
 I make it only in the fall during harvest season when all these vegetables are plentiful and at their prime at our local farmer’s market, and our basement is cool enough to ferment this properly.
 Most commercial hot sauce you can buy simulates this sour fermented flavour using vinegar or other acids so that it can be preserved for longer, but once you’ve tried a freshly made batch you’ll see those are only a pale imitation of the real thing.
 The tradeoff is that this sauce is an ephemeral pleasure; you should eat it all within a month, or two at most.
 I suggest making a larger batch than you think you can eat, and giving it away to friends!

-I carefully consider food pairings for our large hot sauce collection the way some people think carefully about wine.
+I think about food pairings for our hot sauce collection the way some people think carefully about wine.
 In this case, I would suggest using this with eggs, potatoes, or a pasta dish with a simple tomato sauce.

 Ingredients